 Buena Vista Park

-Buena Vista Park is also on the Saskatchewan River and is one of the larger off-leash parks.
+Buena Vista Park is also on the North Saskatchewan River and is one of the larger off-leash parks.
 Its location is a little more secluded, creating a quieter atmosphere.
 The local terrain includes a nice mixture of open fields and forested areas.

 Edmonton Humane Society Central Bark Off-Leash Park